aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/clone/index.md

 <span class="image">![Checksum on clone changed](3-checksum-clone-changed.png?raw=true)</span>

-## 4. Verifying that the data diverges
+## 4. Verify that the data diverges

 Verify that the checksum value did not change on the source cluster as a result of the delete operation on the clone.
 Disconnect from the clone (if you are still connected) and connect to the source cluster with the following sequence: